Adjudications and Recitals

 What is a Recital?

 Recitals are solo performances given by MYO students.
 Recitals give students the opportunity to present themselves to an audience.
-Our youngest students perform in their lesson groups (about 3 – 5 students).
+Our youngest students perform in their lesson groups (2 – 3 students) without their parent.
 MYO students learn to express confidence and are engaged in a process of preparation that will become ever more valuable as the students grow in their abilities – through school, work, and community.

 All MYO students are expected to perform in an MYO solo recital every year.